DevKhalyd/rg_portfolio/README.md

 # TODO

-- Complet the default theme

-- Add a darktheme

 - Complete the home design

-- Create the server to get the images from Cloudinary
+- Add the icons8 link to the footer page

+- Test in a local server the application for mobile

 # RG Portfolio